galahado/My_Obsidian_Vault/Chuanqi/AWS/Network/Direct Connect.md

   - review
   - aws/vpc
 ---
-- dedicated _private connection_ from our on-premises network to the VPC
+- What is direct connect? :: dedicated _private connection_ from our on-premises network to the VPC
-- uses the AWS Direct Connect location
+- uses the AWS Direct Connect Location
 - types
 	- Dedicated Connection
 		- physical connection given to a single customer